 ARTICLE 5

 (1) The Commission shall convene at least once a month when required.
-The President shall preside meetings.
-The Commission shall be summoned to an extraordinary meeting by the President upon the request of the President or in cases where jointly requested by at least three members other than the President.
-In cases where the President fails to hold office due to leave, illness or any other reason, the President of the Board shall substitute for the President.
+The Chairman shall preside meetings.
+The Commission shall be summoned to an extraordinary meeting by the Chairman upon the request of the Chairman or in cases where jointly requested by at least three members other than the Chairman.
+In cases where the Chairman fails to hold office due to leave, illness or any other reason, the Head of the Board shall substitute for the Chairman.

 The Commission shall convene with the presence of at least five members and make decisions with the votes of at least four members which shall be in the same direction.
-No abstaining vote can be cast in decisions.
+No abstaining vote may be cast in decisions.

-Agenda of the meeting shall be determined by the President and notified to the members at least three days before the meeting.
+Agenda of the meeting shall be determined by the Chairman and notified to the members at least three days before the meeting.
 Addition of a new item on the agenda shall require the proposal of one of the members in the meeting and the acceptance of the proposed item by the Commission.

-Where needed, public officials, representatives of private institutions or experts can be invited to the meetings of the Commission in order to benefit from their opinions with regard to the items on the agenda.
-However, decisions of the Commission cannot be made in the presence of those participating externally.
+Where needed, public officials, representatives of private institutions or experts may be invited by the Chairman to the meetings of the Commission in order to benefit from their opinions with regard to the items on the agenda.
+However, decisions of the Commission may not be made in the presence of those participating externally.

 Decisions of the Commission shall be incorporated in the minutes and the minutes of the decision shall be signed by all the participating members during the meeting or within five working days following the meeting at the latest.

-The President and the members cannot negotiate and participate in the voting on matters which relate to themselves, their spouses, their adopted children and blood and in-law relatives up to the third and the second degrees respectively, including the third and second degrees; or on those where they have a relation of personal interest.
+The Chairman and the members may not negotiate and participate in the voting on matters which relate to themselves, their spouses, their adopted children and blood and in-law relatives up to the third and the second degrees respectively, including the third and second degrees; or on those where they have a relation of personal interest.
 This circumstance shall be separately indicated in the text of the decision.

 Negotiations in the meetings of the Commission shall be confidential unless decided otherwise.

-In cases where it deems necessary, the Commission can publicize its decisions through appropriate means with adherence to the principle of confidentiality of personal information.
+In cases where it deems necessary, the Commission may publicize its decisions through appropriate means.
 The Law on the Protection of Personal Data No: 6698 of 24/3/2016 shall remain reserved.

 On the conditions that special provisions in laws remain reserved, ministries and other public institutions and organizations have to provide the Commission the information and documents requested by the latter.

-Necessary allocation shall be included in the budget of the Ministry every year for the activities and other needs and travel allowance expenses of the Commission.
+Necessary allocation shall be included in the budget of the Ministry of Interior every year for the activities and other needs and travel allowance expenses of the Commission.

-The President and the members and the personnel who carry out the duties assigned by this Law cannot reveal to others apart from the authorities authorized by laws the confidential information, personal data, trade secrets that they have obtained during the fulfillment of their duties and the relevant documents and use to benefit themselves or third parties.
-This liability shall also continue to exist after they leave office.
+The Chairman and the members and the personnel who carry out the duties assigned by this Law may not reveal to others apart from the authorities entitled by laws the confidential information, personal data, trade secrets that they have obtained during the fulfillment of their duties and the relevant documents and use to benefit themselves or third parties.
+This liability shall also be valid even after they leave office.

 CHAPTER THREE